mikeizbicki/ucr-cs100/tutorials/strtok/README.md

   So far we have only been using examples where the delimiter is only one letter or character.
 The `strtok` function can actually take in multi-character strings as its delimiter.
-However, when this is done, the function doesn't look for the first occurence of the exact sequence; it looks for the first occurence of any of the characters passed into the `delim` argument.
+However, when this is done, the function doesn't look for the first occurrence of the exact sequence; it looks for the first occurrence of any of the characters passed into the `delim` argument.
   ```
 	#include <iostream>